-I’ve said it for quite some time.
-I know high BMI means a greater risk of developing complications in pregnancy, but what if those complications don’t develop?
-I’ve never understood why my pregnancies can’t then be considered ‘normal’?
+I’ve said it for quite some time; I know high BMI in pregnancy means a greater risk of developing complications, but what if those complications don’t develop?
+I’ve never understood why our pregnancies can’t then be treated as ‘normal’?
 Is there such a thing as a low risk obese pregnancy?

 At last a large study, from Oxford University no less, has asked this question:

-The researchers discovered that obese mums pregnant with their second or subsequent baby, who haven’t previously had caesarian sections, and haven’t developed complications like high blood pressure, diabetes etc. are actually at lower risk of interventions or complications than ‘normal weight’ mums having their first baby!
+The researchers discovered that high BMI pregnancies of a second or subsequent baby, without previous caesareans, and no developed complications like high blood pressure, diabetes etc. are actually at lower risk of interventions or complications than ‘normal weight’ first time pregnancies!

 The figure for intervention or complication was 21% for ‘very obese’ but healthy women having a second or subsequent baby.
 For ‘normal’ weight women having their first baby it was 53% – about 2 and a half times more!!
 What’s reassuring too, is that this was a large study, looking at 17,230 pregnancies.